YanivGabay/BIgDataAnalysis_course/FifthLesson/FifthLessonNotes.md

 !!IF YOU DONT STRICLY NEED YOUR RESULT TO BE SORTED AVOID ADDING AN ORDER BY CLAUSE!! also AVOID ADDING ORDER BY TO INNER QUERIES IF THEY ARE NOT STRICLY NECESSARY

+Include only the required columns if you dont need all the columns, dont use them.

+### Misc - Optimization
+some have support for approximation aggregate functions, like APPROX_COUNT_DISTINCT, APPROX_PERCENTILE, APPROX_QUANTILE, APPROX_TOP_COUNT
+why? cus sometimes we dont need the exact number, and we can save time and money. also %string% is worst than string%

+Optimizing LIKE - we can use a regexp than just look for a string.

+Use union ALL instead of union, if you dont need to remove duplicates.
+Union all conncatenates the record from the first table to the second table, and union does the same but also removes duplicates. union all is actuall a quick operation in contrast to union. only if you need to remove duplicates, use union.

+### Unload Data
+Unload data to S3 or other storage services. we can use unload to save the data to a file, and then we can use it later.

+### Cache
+Caching is a technique that stores a copy of data in a cache. if we have a query that is used many times, we can cache it, and then we can use it later (results will be faster)

+### Partitioning
+we will continue this next week